bldl/emplace-spidermonkey/README.md

 An html version of the specification can be found <a href="https://bldl.github.io/upsert-tutorial/initial-emplace-spec/Map.prototype.emplace.html" target="_blank">here.</a>

 The ECMAScript 262 specification text can look intimidating at first glance.
 Before starting the implementation, try to get a rough understanding of what each line in the spec means.
-Write pseudo code, sentences or a combination.
+Write pseudocode, sentences or a combination.
-The goal is to gain an overview of what we are trying to achieve.
+The aim is to develop a clear understanding of the functionality we want to achieve.

+**Key Points to Focus On:**

+__- Scope and Validation:__ The first few lines establish the this value (`M`) and ensure it’s a valid instance of `Map`.
+__- Iterating Over Entries:__ The method iterates through the `Map` entries to check if the specified `key` already exists.
+__- Conditional Update or Insert:__ If the key exists, it checks for an `update` function in the `handler` and applies it to update the value.
+If the key does not exist, it uses the `insert` function to create a new entry.
+__- Returning the Result:__ Finally, it returns the updated or inserted value.

+By breaking down the specification in this way, you'll have a roadmap for implementing each part of the `upsert` method.
+This approach will help make the implementation process smoother and ensure that you understand how each step contributes to the overall functionality.

 **Rewrite the spec in your own words**
 Example: